 Solve M.E.
 Team

-Sadie Whittaker, PhD, is the Chief Scientific Officer of Solve ME/CFS Initiative.
-Sadie has over 14 years of experience in the biotech industry, in clinical development for biologic medicines, and in strategic leadership roles for advocacy, policy, communication, and external engagement.
-Sadie brings to the organization a deep understanding of the scientific discovery, drug development, and drug commercialization processes, as well as extensive experience in engaging members of the healthcare community.
+Sadie Whittaker, PhD, is the chief scientific officer of Solve ME/CFS Initiative.
+She has over 14 years of experience in the biotech industry, in clinical development for biologic medicines + in strategic leadership roles for advocacy, policy, communication + external engagement.
+Sadie brings to the organization a deep understanding of the scientific discovery, drug development + drug commercialization processes, as well as extensive experience in engaging members of the healthcare community.

-A firm believer in the power of collaboration to tackle difficult public health problems, Sadie has spearheaded and led a number of highly successful public: private partnerships and multi-sector coalitions that have resulted in meaningful change.
+A firm believer in the power of collaboration to tackle difficult public health problems, Sadie has spearheaded + led a number of highly successful public-private partnerships + multi-sector coalitions that resulted in meaningful change.

-Sadie’s passion lies in using her education and expertise to make a difference in life of patients and she is keen to apply her skill set to advancing the discovery of treatments for patients living ME/CFS.
+Sadie’s passion lies in using her education + expertise to make a difference in patient’s lives + she is keen to apply her skill set to advancing the discovery of treatments for patients living ME/CFS + Long Covid.

-She received her PhD in molecular biology at University of Birmingham, UK, and her BSc in Biochemistry from the University of Leeds, UK.
+Sadie received her PhD in molecular biology at the University of Birmingham + her BSc in Biochemistry from the University of Leeds.

-Allison Ramiller, MPH, is the Director of Research Programs with Solve M.E.
-Allison obtained a bachelor’s degree in psychology with minors in neuroscience and sociology at the University of California, Davis and a master’s degree in Public Health at the University of California, Berkeley.
-Allison has always been passionate about working for the public interest and with disenfranchised populations.
-Prior to joining Solve M.E., she served as Special Assistant in the Washington office of the Brennan Center for Justice, a think tank and advocacy organization that works to strengthen our systems of democracy and justice.
+Allison is passionate about working for the public interest + with disenfranchised populations.
+Prior to joining Solve M.E., she served as special assistant in the Washington office of the Brennan Center for Justice, a think tank + advocacy organization that works to strengthen our systems of democracy + justice.

-Elle Seibert, is the Registry Data Manager at Solve ME/CFS.
-Growing up on the East Coast, Elle moved across the country in pursuit of her studies in Neuroscience.
-During her time at the University of Southern California, Elle developed an indefatigable love for the interplay between science, philosophy and the arts.
+Elle Seibert is the registry data manager at Solve ME/CFS.
+Growing up on the East Coast, Elle moved across the country in pursuit of her studies in neuroscience.
+During her time at the University of Southern California, Elle developed an indefatigable love for the interplay between science, philosophy + the arts.
 To this end, she enjoys bringing together different kinds of minds to think deeply about the world’s most pressing social-scientific issues.

 You + ME Innovation Council

 The Innovation Council is a key part of the You + ME Community.
-This group will not only review proposals for data and biospecimen use, but will generate creative ideas for use of the data and innovative approaches to recruit and retain participants.
-The Innovation Council is made up of those with ME/CFS, those with long-COVID, care partners, clinicians, researchers, epidemiologists, those with AI/machine learning expertise and those with experience of big data.
+This group not only reviews proposals for data and biospecimen use but also generates creative ideas for use of the data + innovative approaches to recruiting + retaining participants.
+The Innovation Council is made up of those with ME/CFS, those with Long Covid, care partners, clinicians, researchers, epidemiologists + those with expertise in AI/machine learning + big data.

-We are currently working with partners in the United Kingdom and Australia to forge a Global Data Collaborative where we will work together to share tools and resources and create ways to merge datasets together.
+We are currently working with partners in the United Kingdom + Australia to forge a Global Data Collaborative through which we will work together to share tools + resources + create ways to merge datasets together.
 Our goal is to expand the Collaborative with new partners over time.